 - (1) Presiding Officer.
 The committee chairperson shall preside, handle administrative duties, and rule on matters of procedure and evidence; provided that decisions by the chairperson are subject to being overruled by a majority of the committee. - (2) Representation.
 The university shall be represented by person(s) designated by the dean.
 The grievant and respondent may attend all hearings in person and be acted for by lawyer or non-lawyer counsel chosen by the grievant/respondent. - (3) Closed Hearings.
 Hearings shall not be open to the public, and the only persons present shall be those whose presence is allowed by this chapter.
 However, at the request of either party, and with the concurrence of the committee, a representative of an educational association or other appropriate association shall be allowed to observe hearings. - (4) Records.
 In all cases, the university shall make an electronic verbatim record of the hearing, and provide to either party, upon their request, a copy of that verbatim recording or a verbatim transcript paid for by the requesting party.
 Records made of the hearing shall be retained by the university for six years after the committee makes its report.

-Section 5 - President's Action
+9 Section 5 - President's Action

-(20) working days of receiving the committee's report, the president shall do the following:
+The president shall consider the report and materials submitted therewith.
+Within twenty (20) working days of receiving the committee's report, the president shall do the following: